daslu/plotly-agent/README.md

 This is a basic experiment of an AI agent that creates Plotly.js plots and updates them by user requests.

-It uses Plotly's JSON schema for validation.
+It is supposed to use Plotly's JSON schema for validation, but this part does not work correctly yet.

 It was created in a conversation with `o3-mini-high` with some manual corrections.
 Implemented in Clojure.